NT (Nuchal Translucency) Scan in Pregnancy – Importance & Procedure

 Who Should Go for a Nuchal Translucency Screening?

-Mothers who have previously given birth to a baby with Down’s Syndrome, are at a higher risk of doing so a second time.
+Mothers who have previously given birth to a baby with Down’s Syndrome are at a higher risk of doing so a second time.
 It is highly advisable for such women to undertake a nuchal translucency scan.
 Also, the risk factor for Down’s Syndrome increases with maternal age.
 While 1 in 1500 babies born to women in their 20s develops Down’s Syndrome, the chances increase for women in their 40s.
-1 in 100 women in their early 40s may give birth to a baby with Down’s Syndrome, while 1 in 50 women in their mid-40s may birth to a baby with Down’s Syndrome.
+1 in 100 women in their early 40s may give birth to a baby with Down’s Syndrome, while 1 in 50 women in their mid-40s may give birth to a baby with Down’s Syndrome.
 Mothers are advised to go for the nuchal translucency screening accordingly.

 Why Should You Have a Nuchal Translucency Ultrasound?